 - Consultant Salary & Hourly Rate ($/hr)

-A consultant is a hired professional specializing in a particular field or niche who can give expert advice.
-Consultant work ranges far across all types of professions.
-When issuing an invoice for consulting, it most likely means that work was outsourced to a consulting company hired as an independent contractor.
-Consultants can be hired per hour, per job, or full-time basis.
+A consultant is a hired professional specializing in a particular field or niche.
+Consultant work spans all types of professions.
+Consultants can be hired per hour, per job, or on a full-time basis.

-A consultant can play many roles in helping a business achieve their client’s end goal, whether helping a new business owner get up and running (for example, a new fast-food franchise) or helping a business owner pinpoint a problem from within their company.
-Consultants with proven track records and who are experts within their fields are highly coveted.
-As an overview, consultants generally:
+A consultant can play many roles in helping a business achieve its goals, whether helping a new business get up and running or helping a business owner pinpoint and resolve a problem within their company.
+Consultants with proven track records and who are experts within their fields can be highly paid.
+Consultants generally:

 - Give expertise, fresh advice, and strategy to a business;